samumantha/instructor-training/content/learners.md

 ## Expertise and teaching

-Expertise is more than just knowing more facts - an expert's mental models are also much more densely connected as we saw above.
+Expertise is more than just knowing more facts - an expert's mental models are also much more densely connected (as we saw above).
 Having a greater connectivity of a mental model allows experts to:

 - See connections between two topics or ideas that no one else can see.
 - See a single problem in several different ways.